Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 	Currently, the app consists of a single page named **index.html** located in the "templates" subdirectory. **index.html** doesn't contain any special expressions at the moment — it is simply a static file — but that will change as you develop the site. **index.html** loads the popular [Bootstrap](https://getbootstrap.com/) framework and uses it to make the page responsive.
 It also loads **main.css** from the "static" subdirectory and uses the CSS styles defined there to lend the page a professional appearance.

-1. Open a Command Prompt window or terminal and `cd` to the project directory.
+1. Return to the Command Prompt window or terminal where your virtual Python environment is active and make sure that the project directory is the current directory.

+	> If you closed the Command Prompt or terminal after activating the virtual environment, simply open a new one, `cd` to the project directory, and use a `env\scripts\activate` command (Windows) or a `source env/bin/activate` command (macOS and Linux) to activate it again.

 1. If you are running Windows, execute the following command to create an environment variable named FLASK_ENV that tells Flask to run in development mode: